basarat/typescript-book/docs/let.md

 Using a `let` instead of `var` creates a variable `i` unique to each loop iteration.

 #### Summary
-Despite a few limitations, we find `let` to be extremely useful to have for the vast majority of code.
+`let` is extremely useful to have for the vast majority of code.
 It can greatly enhance your code readability and decrease the chance of a programming error.